How to change Mac's Hosts file – 5 step guide

 ::1 localhost

-While this might or might not work, there is a better preventative way of making sure you don't end up somehow crushing your system — creating consistent backups.
+While this might or might not work, there is a better preventative way of ensuring you don't somehow crush your system — creating consistent backups.

-Generally, it's pretty safe to update Hosts file Mac if you know what you're doing and primarily use Hosts file to develop or test websites locally.
+It is not dangerous to edit your hosts file.
+Any changes made can be easily reversed by restoring the file to its last functional state.
 However, even in this case, there are some risks involved.
 For example, you might mistakenly run your test scripts against production on a new Mac.
 Or, you could use someone else's Mac for testing, not knowing that they don't have their Hosts file modified or vice versa.
 So make sure you're very careful here.

 When your sole purpose for tinkering with the Hosts file on Mac is being haunted by adware, spyware, or something of that type — relax — there's a much better way to get rid of those intruders.